 If you are funding the fees on a ‘pay as you go basis’ then, of course, it is possible that your funds might run out.
 You should speak with the care home about the options available if this were to happen.

-If you have a care enquiry or a question about the fees themselves you can speak to Honey Lane’s Home Manager, Karen – the home’s details can be found here.
+If you have a care enquiry or a question about the fees themselves you can speak to Honey Lane’s Home Manager, Jacky – the home’s details can be found here.

 For financial advice, you can contact the team at Eldercare Solutions on 0800 082 1155.
 You can also download a copy of their free Guide ‘Paying for Care – Important things you should know’ here.